pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 ## Setting up

-The first thing to do is to set up a copy of our code on your computer.
+The first thing to do is to set up a copy of our code on your development machine.

 ### Prerequisites